ShivankK26/Crypto-Tracker-App/README.md

-In this Project, I've built a WebApp which fetches data from coingecko's free public API.
+In this Project, I've built a WebApp which fetches data from Coingecko's Free Public API.
 Using this WebApp one can track the current rate of various Crypto Currencies at present in the market.

 Use the `README.md` to get started.